 With the exception of active faculty and staff, all patrons pay fines for overdue materials.
 The date shown when logged into My Account indicates the assigned due date for each item.
 After that date, fines apply for each overdue item.
 Items returned to the Libraries after hours or during closed holiday periods are considered to be returned on the previous open date.
 Items returned to remote book depositories are considered to be returned on the last date emptied.

 All patrons are financially responsible for lost or damaged materials.
 Materials cannot be purchased from the library.
 Regardless of whether replacement or payment has been made for an item, it remains the property of the university.
 Any person who has falsely claimed to have lost materials simply to retain possession can be charged for illegally possessing state property.

-Student debts of more than $.50 are submitted to Receivables for collection.
-Employee and community bills are submitted to an external collection agency.
-Additional collection fees may be assessed by the Libraries’ and the University Business Affairs Office.
+Student debts of more than $3.00 are periodically submitted to Clemson University Receivables for collection.
+Employee and community patron bills are periodically submitted to an external collection agency, for which additional collection fees may be assessed by the Libraries’ and/or the University Business Affairs Office.

 Patrons receive all notifications through electronic mail or if an email address is not given, through regular U.S. mail.
 Students, faculty, and staff have the capability to change address information at my.clemson.edu.
 Community patrons should contact the Libraries to update contact information.